kalliangeli/robotics/README.md

 7. **Animation Process**: Once the program accepts "correct" coordinates, it will start an animation process, moving the robotic arm in a straight line from the initial to the final position.

-This program aims to solve the inverse kinematics problem by providing a user-friendly interface for inputting arm lengths and target positions, and visually simulating the movement of a robotic arm to reach the desired point within its work envelope.